EASEA/easea/README.md

 - Install other package dependencies : <tt>$ brew install flex bison gunzip wget cmake</tt>
 - If you need, install optional dependencies as it was shown in section Requirements

+The latest MacOSX Mojave system is not compliant with valgrind, which is why valgrind tests are limited to linux operating systems.
 Then configure, compile and install EASENA.
+Make sure that you are in easea or easea-master directory.<br>
-From easea direcotry run in the terminal command line following commands :
+From current direcotry run in the terminal command line following commands :
 - <tt>$ cmake -DCMAKE_C_COMPILER="/usr/local/opt/gcc@9/bin/gcc-9" -DCMAKE_CXX_COMPILER="/usr/local/opt/gcc@9/bin/g++-9" .</tt>
 - <tt>$ make</tt>
 - <tt>$ sudo make install</tt>